gafernandez25/library-loans/README.md

 make clone-post-actions
 ```

-> If you didn't create databases (real and test) before you will be asked if you want them to be created, select yes.
+> If you didn't create test database before you will be asked if you want it to be created, select yes.

 > If console askes you if you are sure to execute some command in production select yes as response.
 > > These are actions that will be executed after cloning the repository when there's no user data saved in any place.